 Freeze: This simple soup freezes very well.
 Let come at room temperature, place in an airtight container, freeze for up to 6 months, and defrost in the fridge or on the counter.
 Add a little water, if necessary, when reheating.

 How to serve?

-Serve the Middle Eastern lentil soup immediately or reheated.
-I honestly think it tastes better after each reheating, that’s why I always make a big pot, and we eat the food for about three days in a row.
+Serve the Middle Eastern lentil soup immediately or reheat it.
+I honestly think it tastes better after each reheating, that's why I always make a big pot, and we eat the food for about three days in a row.

 The dish is very filling; it makes a complete meal on its own.
 We only need a piece of bread with it: either regular bread, pita bread, crusty baguettes, sourdough, or flatbread.

 - Creamy Butter Bean Hummus